aireilly/mcp-test-repo/README.md

 # mcp-test-repo

-This is a test commit via MCP.
+This is a test commit via MCP. test.